PrestaShop/docs/src/content/1.7/modules/carrier/_index.md

 {{% /notice %}}

 {{% notice tip %}}
-When a carrier is edited the id_carrier changed, but the id_reference stay this will be uselfull for your module development.
+When a carrier is edited the id_carrier is changed but the id_reference not.
+This will be useful for your module development.
 {{% /notice %}}

 ## Installing and uninstalling the module